 Email deliverability is an important aspect when it comes to email marketing.
 Your initiatives will only work if your emails get delivered to your subscriber’s primary inboxes.
 Let’s take a look at how marketers are doing in this regard and if email marketing platforms can help.

-14. As of February 2020, the average email deliverability rate was 79.6% across various email marketing platforms tested, per this study.
+14. As of April 2022, the average email deliverability rate was 84.2% across various email marketing platforms tested, per this study.
+This marks a 4.7% decrease from the same period last year.

 15. As of data from February 2020, 20.4% of all emails either go to spam or remain undelivered (on average).
 This is an increase from 16.3% in July 2019.